Three rules to help your students understand when to double the consonant in words.

 2. The doubled consonant marks the sound of the preceding vowel.

 This means that when we see a consonant that is doubled, we can tell that the vowel before it has the short-vowel sound.
 This is probably the most common consonant doubling rule you’ll encounter with your students.
 I saved it for number 2 because it is more complex.
 One of the first inflectional endings I teach that calls for this rule is <-ing>.
 First, we practice reading words that end in <-ing>.
 Generally, the base word ends in 1 vowel and 1 consonant.
-I tell students that we double the consonant to protect the vowel sound.
+I tell students that we double the consonant to protect the short vowel sound, we double the final consonant.
 Give the words “hop” and “hope” as an example when teaching.
 Explain that the base word in “hopping” is “hop” and the base word in “hoping” is “hope”.

 hop + ing → hopping